Sidon/Sidon.github.io/_posts/2016-8-24-data-analysis-tools-week4.md

 (3) 2010 Gross Domestic Product per capita in constant 2000 US$"

 ### <a name = "question"></a>Question
-The income level effect direction or strength of the relationship between alcohol consumption and life expectancy?
+The income level affect direction or strength of the relationship between alcohol consumption and life expectancy?

 ### <a name = "creating"></a>Creating Categorical Variables